Team Services | TFS 2015 & TFS 2017 | Visual Studio 2013 | Visual Studio 2015

 Associate work items

-When you change files in your codebase, you typically do so to complete a task, fix a bug, or satisfy the demand of some other kind of work item.
-When you check in the changes, you should associate such work items with the changes you are checking in.
+When you check in changes, you should associate such work items with the changes.
 Benefits of doing so include:

 To associate work items with your check-in:

-Drag a work item from a query window into the Related Work Items section.
+- Drag a work item from a work item query window from Team Explorer's Work Item page into the Related Work Items section.

 Next to each work item, select how it should be related to your check-in: Associate or Resolve (available only if the work item is not already in a state that precludes this relationship, such as Resolved, Done, or Closed).